 “We do not decide whether DACA or its rescission are sound policies,” the chief justice wrote.
 “We address only whether the agency complied with the procedural requirement that it provide a reasoned explanation for its action.”

-Today’s ruling will come for a relief for DACA’s beneficiary’s, known as “Dreamers,” but it does not guarantee their status in the United States.
+Today’s ruling will come for a relief for DACA beneficiary’s, known as “Dreamers,” however it does not guarantee their status in the United States.
 The court ruling leaves room for the Trump Administration to terminate the program with adequate justification.

 Our position on DACA has not changed.
-As Founding Partner Michael Murray wrote in the Portland Press Herald in January, 2018, Dreamers hold special place in our American story.
+As Founding Partner Michael Murray wrote in the Portland Press Herald in January 2018, Dreamers hold a special place in our American story.